civican/legisinfo/44-1/bills/C-18/bill_text.md

 ### Section 4

-The purpose of this Act is to regulate digital news intermediaries with a view to enhancing fairness in the Canadian digital news marketplace and contributing to its sustainability, including the sustainability of independent local news businesses.
+The purpose of this Act is to regulate digital news intermediaries with a view to enhancing fairness in the Canadian digital news marketplace and contributing to its sustainability, including the sustainability of news businesses **in Canada, in both the non-profit and for-profits sectors**, including independent local **ones**.

 ## Designation of Minister